Christos S. Bartsocas

 Christos S. Bartsocas (Greek: Χρήστος Σπ. Μπαρτσόκας), is a Greek pediatric endocrinologist and clinical geneticist, presently Professor Emeritus at the National and Kapodistrian University of Athens.
-He is known for the first report of the Bartsocas-Papas Syndrome (OMIM: 263650 on chromosome 21q22, LD26.4Y in ICD-11 and ORPHA:1234) and for his contribution to the development of pediatric diabetes care in Greece.
+He is known for the first report of the Bartsocas-Papas Syndrome and for his contribution to the development of pediatric diabetes care in Greece.

 Education

 Bartsocas was born in Athens, Greece, in 1937.
 He received his elementary education at the Experimental School of the University of Athens, which was completed at South Pasadena High School, South Pasadena, California, on an American Field Service scholarship, in 1954.
 He attended the University of Athens Medical School receiving his MD in 1960 and a D.Med.Sc. degree in 1963.
 Between 1960 and 1963, he served as a Medical Officer in the Hellenic Navy.
 He began training in pediatrics in Athens, followed by a senior assistant residency and a senior residency at the Department of Pediatrics, Yale University School of Medicine (1964–1966).
 Training in Pediatric Endocrinology, Metabolism and Medical Genetics followed at the Children's Endocrine Service of the Massachusetts General Hospital/ Harvard Medical School (1966–1968).